eliranwong/toolmate/package/toolmate/docs/Plugins - Transform Text Output.md

 2. Write your own text transformer method

-3. Append the method for text transformation to config.outputTransformers
+3. Append the method for text transformation to config.outputTextConverters

 For example, change all characters to upper cases: